 An expert in medical negligence litigation.

 Kate Waterford has worked in civil litigation since 2002.
-She specialises in medical negligence litigation and alternative dispute resolution.
+She specialises in medical negligence litigation.

 Kate has completed a Master’s Degree in Law (ANU), Master’s Degree in Commerce (Accounting) (UNSW), Bachelor of Laws (USyd) and Bachelor of Arts (Linguistics) (USyd); and is undertaking a PhD in Law at the ANU.
 In July 2017 Kate was promoted to Special Counsel with the firm.

 Kate has worked as a university lecturer in business law and financial management; and as a senior legal and policy adviser to educational institutions and not-for-profit companies.
 This gave her the opportunity to work with a wide range of government and non-government agencies, including multinational banks.

 Kate grew up in Canberra and is active in the local community, particularly through her volunteer work.
 She served as Vice President on the board of one of Australia’s highest-profile not-for-profit companies, Amnesty International Australia; and as a director on the Physiotherapy Board of Australia.
 She has been active on committees with the ACT Law Society, Australian Lawyers for Human Rights, Australian Society for Association Executives and others.

 In her medical negligence and personal injury practice, Kate enjoys having the opportunity to help people whose lives have been devastated by injury.